OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 ## Modifying your contracts

 When writing new versions of your contracts, either due to new features or bugfixing, there is an additional restriction to observe: you cannot change the order in which the contract state variables are declared, nor their type.
-You can read more about the reasons behind this restriction [in the advanced topics section](advanced.md#preserving-the-storage-structure).
+You can read more about the reasons behind this restriction [in the proxies section](proxies.md).

 This means that if you have an initial contract that looks like this: